RodrigoGonzalez/flake8-custom-import-rules/README.rst

-This control is achieved by specifying a package or module, followed by a colon, and then listing the restricted imports, separated by commas.
+This control is achieved by specifying a package or module, followed by a colon, and then listing the restricted imports, separated by additional colons.
 These restricted imports can range from other first-party packages within the project to standard library packages, or even third-party imports.

 Such granularity is particularly valuable in large or complex projects where managing dependencies and maintaining a clear